fan-wb/bubble_frontend/README.md

 # bubble-frontend

-This project is the frontend code base vue2.0 for [bubble].
+This project is the frontend code base vue2.0 for [bubble](https://github.com/fan-wb/bubble.git).

 ## Project setup
 ```